aixcoder-plugin/aiXcoder-7B/README.md

 ## License

-This project is licensed under the [Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0) License - see the LICENSE file for details.
-The model weights are licensed under the Model License.
+The source code in this repository is licensed under the [Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0) License - see the LICENSE file for details.
+The model weights are licensed under the [Model License](./MODEL_LICENSE) for academic research use; for commercial use, please apply by sending an email to support@aiXcoder.com.

 ## Acknowledgments